 I generally test web apps.
 And Web apps generally use an email address as the unique identifier.
 So by test number 2, some of you may have run out of email addresses to test with.

 If this happens to you, don’t panic!
-Because here are the Evil Tester hints and tips for getting more email addresses than you probably ever wanted, but as a tester, have always needed.
+Because here are some hints and tips for getting more email addresses than you probably ever wanted, but as a tester, have always needed.

 Tip #1 – Go Disposable

 This used to be my default approach.
 Pick a mad mailinator address that no-one would ever use and then I’m off and testing.